 Note: When no workload definitions are installed in a workload, all transactions and programs are routed to a target region in the default target scope identified by the workload specification.
 However, when a workload definition is installed in a workload, all transactions and programs that match the criteria in that workload definition are routed to a target region in the target scope identified by the definition itself.
-A dynamic routing request that is not associated with any workload definition is routed to a target region in the workload specification's default target scope.
+A dynamic routing request that is not associated with any workload definition is routed to a target region in the default target scope of the workload specification.

-Managing the work in a workload
+Management of the work in a workload

-You can have all dynamic transactions and programs initiated from a set of requesting regions routed by a routing region to a specific set of target regions in the same CICSplex.
+All dynamic transactions and programs that are initiated from a set of requesting regions can be routed by a routing region to a specific set of target regions in the same CICSplex.